vinceskahan/v5wiki/usb-issues.md

 Note that this can be tricky with some computers, since some computers use USB for their networking, either with a USB-Ethernet/wifi dongle, or even internally (many single-board computers use USB internally for ethernet, even if they have a proper ethernet connector).

+## Try different computer hardware

+Some users have reported problems when using a weather station with a raspberry pi, but no problems using the same station on an x64 computer (or even an orangePC).
+Try using a different computer as a quick way to see if there is a fundamental hardware problem.

 ## Try different software versions

 Some users have reported problems with one kernel version, only to find that reverting to a previous version (or updating to a new version) makes the problems go away.